m3steele/xm-labs-PostMan-APIs/README.md

 ```

 ## Json Format
-JSON formatted request are provided in raw body application/Json format and do not allow any javascript.
+JSON formatted request are provided in raw body application/Json format and do not allow any JavaScript.

 ## Runners
 Runners are groups of API calls that will run one after another.
 You can use these to create a site, create a user, and then add a user device all in one action.